pham-andrew/pham-andrew.github.io/README.md

 ### Education
 1. Master of Liberal Arts in Software Engineering from Harvard (awaiting graduation in May).
 2. Bachelor of Science in Computer Science with focus in Video Game Design (and minor in Geology hilariously).
-3. Graduate of Galvanize Software Development Immersive coding bootcamp by Galvanize.
+3. Graduate of Galvanize Software Development Immersive coding bootcamp.

 ## Contact